YES TREATMENTS ARE EXPENSIVE BUT WELL WORTH EVERY PENNY.

 The market rates in this area (San Antonio, TX) vary from company to company, due to many factors (mainly due to knowledge (or the lack thereof), procedures and products used)

-Our price comes with a Guarantee--4 months or 120 days (BEST GUARANTEE IN THE STATE)
+Our price comes with a Guarantee (BEST GUARANTEE IN THE STATE)

 The first step is an inspection to confirm that bed bugs are present and determine the extent of the problem.
 Some pest control companies do an on-site visual inspection for free; others charge$50-$200 or more, depending on local rates and the size of the residence.

 Another inspection option is using a dog specially trained to detect bed bug infestations.
 Companies providing bed bug dogs claim a 90%-96% accuracy rate.
 A dog inspection in a typical home can cost $300-$600, according to AchooAllergy.com.
 Dog inspections in apartment buildings, nursing homes, hotels or other large facilities can cost $900-$1,500 or more, depending on local rates and the size of the structure, according to Businessweek .

 Pest control companies may charge $250-$900 per room treated, with an average of $400-$600, depending on local rates, the level of infestation and the types of treatments used.
 The homeowner or tenant is usually required to do extensive work (cleaning, vacuuming, washing fabric items, etc.) before and after the treatment.
 Many infestations need two or three treatments; companies with lower prices may not include these follow-up visits in their quotes.
 Total costs for getting rid of bed bugs can range from $1,000-$10,000 or more.
 The New York Times reports that the complete cost for inspections, extermination fees, cleaning and storage for a typical home can easily be$5,000 or more.